-The refinery had three lost time injuries in 2015, whereof two from contractors.
-Although the injury potential was limited on all of these, this is a disappointing result.
 The company places great emphasis on learning from incidents, and these incidents are subject to thorough scrutiny and associated corrective actions to prevent recurrence.

 Health and Working Environment is governed by management systems in line with regulations and internal guidelines.
 This involves a systematic identification and monitoring of the physical working environment and other exposure conditions.
 Employees with potential occupational illness or exposed to health hazards, are especially monitored.
 Preventing MSDs for office employees is a high priority.
 The departments have trained ergonomic contacts who can advise on properly adapted workplace and computer equipment.

 The environmental program of ExxonMobil in Norway is fully integrated with the planning process and execution of all activities.
 The environmental management system, which is aligned with the international standard ISO 14001, is designed to ensure systematic and continuous improvement within the environmental area.